YnnJ456/ENCAP/README.md

 ```

 Specify one or more fasta files in the 'inputPathList' parameter.
+Sequences from these fasta files will be concatenated for prediction, and prediction results will be written to the default output files, binary_vector.csv and probability.csv.

 ```py
 # Input your FASTA file, the example file can be found in data/mlData/DS1/test_neg.FASTA